VijayaKrishnanV/Leaf_Disease_Detection/README.md

 The Plant Health Detection project aims to classify leaf images into three categories: Healthy, Powdery, and Rusty.
 This README file provides an overview of the project structure, setup, and instructions to run the code using a Jupyter notebook.

+## Dataset

+The dataset used in this project is taken from [Kaggle's Plant Disease Recognition Dataset](https://www.kaggle.com/datasets/rashikrahmanpritom/plant-disease-recognition-dataset).
+Ensure you download the dataset and place the images in the appropriate directories as described below.

 ## Project Structure

 The project directory is organized as follows: